tetelie/Minecraft2Arduino/README.md

 </p>
 <h1>Minecraft2Arduino</h1>

-Minecraft2Arduino is a project that aims to perform actions with Arduino through interaction in minecraft
+Minecraft2Arduino is a project that aims to perform actions with Arduino through interaction in minecraft.
+Some will say that it is the direct portal between minecraft and the real world

 <h2>Architecture</h2>
 <p align="center">